ethereum/execution-apis/src/engine/prague.md

 ### PayloadAttributesV4

-This structure has the syntax of `PayloadAttributesV3` and appends the fields: `targetBlobCount`, `maximumBlobCount`.
+This structure has the syntax of `PayloadAttributesV3` and appends the fields: `targetBlobsPerBlock`, `maxBlobsPerBlock`.

 - `timestamp`: `QUANTITY`, 64 Bits - value for the `timestamp` field of the new payload
 - `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload
 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
 - `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.
-- `targetBlobCount`: `QUANTITY`, 64 Bits - Average number of blobs to include per payload.
+- `targetBlobsPerBlock`: `QUANTITY`, 64 Bits - Average number of blobs to include per payload.
-- `maximumBlobCount`: `QUANTITY`, 64 Bits - Maximum number of blobs allowed per payload.
+- `maxBlobsPerBlock`: `QUANTITY`, 64 Bits - Maximum number of blobs allowed per payload.

 ## Methods